-You must read and follow the Range Safety Rules for these ranges and follow all the other rules as posted near the entrance.
+You must read and follow the Range Safety Rules for these ranges as well as any special rules as posted near their respective entrances.
 Remember to raise the range flag when the range is in use and lower the range flag when the range is not in use.
 This will be the first and last thing you do when using any particular range.
-Additionally, all ranges are closed during range cleanups and some ranges are closed during sanctioned events so be sure to check the calendar for more information regarding range closures and other Club activities.
+Additionally, all ranges are closed during any range clean-up event and some ranges are closed or have restricted use during sanctioned events.
+Be sure to check the calendar for more information regarding range closures and other Club activities.

 The Shotgun Fields contain skeet (eight stations) and trap (five stations).
 Skeet is a recreational and competitive activity where participants, using shotguns, attempt to break clay disks automatically flung into the air from two fixed stations at high speed from a variety of angles.
 Trap shooting was originally developed, in part, to augment bird hunting and to provide a method of practice for bird hunters.
 Members are allowed to bring their own throwers.
 Due to the possibility of shot overspray, the Shotgun Fields are closed for use when the Tactical Bays are in service for sanctioned events and on a first-come basis with the Tactical Bays at all other times.
 Click here to learn more about Range Rules specifically regarding use of the Shotgun Fields.

-The Archery Range has five firing stations with stationary targets at 10, 20, 30, 40, and 50 yards.
+The Archery Range has five (5) firing stations with stationary targets at 10, 20, 30, 40, and 50 yards.
 Click here to learn more about Range Rules specifically regarding the Archery Range.